sccn/sccn.github.io/others/EEGLAB_and_python.md

 converts Python data structures to MATLAB/Octave data structures and vice versa.
-Based on our research, it is the simplest and most stable way to run MATLAB functions in Python, and most EEGLAB functions may be called from within Python using this method.
+Based on our research, it is the simplest and most stable way to run MATLAB functions in Python, and most EEGLAB functions may be called from within Python using this method (change xxx to the location where EEGLAB is installed on your computer).

 ``` Python
 # import dataset from EEGLAB